Luis Robert Jr.

-Luis Robert Moirán Jr. (born August 3, 1997) is a Cuban professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
+Luis Robert Moirán Jr. (born August 3, 1997) is a Cuban professional baseball center fielder for the Chicago White Sox of Major League Baseball (MLB).
+After defecting from Cuba in 2016, Robert signed with the White Sox in 2017.
 He made his MLB debut in 2020.
+That year, he won the Gold Glove Award.
+He was named an All-Star in 2023.

 Professional career

 Cuban National Series

 Robert played in the Cuban National Series for Ciego de Ávila from 2013 to 2015.

 Minor leagues

 In November 2016, Robert defected from Cuba to pursue a Major League Baseball (MLB) career in the United States.
 On April 20, 2017, he was declared a free agent, but he was not eligible to sign with any major league club until May 20.

 On May 27, 2017, Robert signed a contract with the Chicago White Sox that included a $26 million signing bonus.
-After signing, he reported to the DSL White Sox and played 28 games there, posting a .310 batting average with three home runs, 14 RBIs, 22 bases on balls, and 12 stolen bases.
+After signing, he reported to the DSL White Sox and played 28 games there, posting a .310 batting average with three home runs, 14 runs batted in (RBIs), 22 walks, and 12 stolen bases.

 In 2018, Robert made his first start at outfield in a spring training game and hit a two-out, go-ahead grand slam in the eighth inning, lifting the White Sox to a 14–12 victory over the Cincinnati Reds.
 However, Robert was placed on the injured list for two months after the game, because he had sprained a ligament in his left thumb while sliding into second base.

 Robert began 2019 with the Winston-Salem Dash; he was promoted to the Birmingham Barons on April 30.
 Robert was named to the 2019 All-Star Futures Game.
-On July 11, he made his debut with Class AAA Charlotte, where he hit two home runs in his first game with seven runs batted in.
+On July 11, he made his debut with the Class AAA Charlotte Knights, where he hit two home runs in his first game with seven RBIs.
 Robert joined the 30/30 club by hitting 30 home runs and stealing 36 bases during the 2019 season.

 In 2019, he scored 108 runs, the second most in the minor leagues, and he led the minors with 165 hits.